WeraGitHub/SkyProject/README.md

 # Weather Application
-## Developed during my DevOps programme with Sky and QA
+## developed during my DevOps course with Sky
 #### This is a Flask web application that uses the OpenWeather API to display weather forecasts for cities around the world.